 Get Up!
 Host, NBA Countdown Analyst, Co-host Jalen & Jacoby

-Now in its seventh year, the Jalen & Jacoby podcast first began as a passion project.
+Now in its eighth year, the Jalen & Jacoby podcast first began as a passion project.
 As the podcast developed into a hit in the summer of 2011, it grew to include a YouTube show, which then led to an opportunity to host a national ESPN radio show.
 From the radio show, Jalen & Jacoby grew – yet again – into a late-night TV show before making this most recent progression into the 2 p.m.
 ET timeslot on ESPN2.

 While still playing in the NBA, Rose began working for Fox Sports Net’s Best Damn Sports Show Period, including his own lifestyle-oriented Jammin’ With Jalen segment.
 Shortly after retiring in 2007, Rose joined ESPN and also created Three Tier Entertainment (TTE), a Los Angeles-based production and management company.
 TTE produces commercial projects with a worldwide mass appeal for film, television and the web, including ESPN Films’ The Fab Five.

 Rose attended the University of Michigan where the Wolverines reached two NCAA Title games, in 1992 and 1993, finishing as national runners up.
 The point guard was a part of Wolverines coach Steve Fisher’s legendary 1991 recruiting class, dubbed the “Fab Five.”
 He led the group in scoring his freshman year, averaging 19 points per game, and set the school freshman scoring record with 597 total points.
 Michigan is the only team in Final Four history to ever start five freshman.